Frederick Barter: Wartime Military service

 In February 1917 he prepared to travel to India the following month, where he would be stationed at Kohat, on the North West Frontier.
 On 16 March 1917 he was seconded on probation with the Indian Army and was attached to the 4th Battalion, 3rd Queen Alexandra's Own Gurkha Rifles, with seniority as a Second Lieutenant of 26 May 1916.
 He was promoted to Lieutenant 26 May 1917.
 From 26 January 1918 he was attached to the 2nd Battalion.
-He was awarded the Military Cross, announced in the London Gazette dated 26 July 1918, for his gallantry in April 1918 at El Kufr.
+He was awarded the Military Cross, announced in the London Gazette dated 26 July 1918, for his gallantry on 12 March 1918 at Benat Burry.
 The MC citation reads as follows:

 For conspicuous gallantry and devotion to duty when ordered to make a flank attack.
 He led his two platoons up a precipitous hill and turned the enemy's flank.
 Then, placing one platoon with two Lewis guns to command the enemy's line of retreat, he gallantly led an attack with the other platoon from the rear and flank, killing or capturing practically the whole garrison.

-His life was saved in this action by Karanbahadur Rana Magar, who was awarded the Victoria Cross.
-He was invalided to England with fever in January 1919.
+He was presented with his ribbon on 2 April 1918.
+His life was saved in the subsequent action on 10 April 1918 at El Kufr by Karanbahadur Rana Magar, who was awarded the Victoria Cross.
+Barter was invalided to England with fever in January 1919.

 He received a permanent commission in the Indian Army on 6 May 1917, and promoted captain on 26 May 1920.
 He retired from the Indian Army on 5 November 1922.

 During the Second World War, he served as a Major in the Home Guard (United Kingdom).
 He and his wife, who died in 1944, were living in Southall.
 He commanded a Company of 4th Middlesex Home Guard.
 He died in a nursing home in Poole, Dorset on 15 May 1953.